Cannabis2013/sample_reporter_2024/README.md

 # Sample Collector 2024
-An exam project for the course React Native Mobile Development.
+An exam project for the course Mobile Development React Native E24.

 ## Connect to firebase
 Create a folder 'env' with the following files: